 To unlock: Push the "UNLOCK" switch once to unlock the driver's door alone.
-Pushing the switch twice within 3 seconds unlocks all the side doors and back door simultaneously.
-Each time the "UNLOCK" switch is pushed, two beeps will be heard, and the turn signal lights flash twice.
+Pushing the switch twice within 3 seconds unlocks all the doors simultaneously.
+Each time the "UNLOCK" switch is pushed, the turn signal lights will flash twice.

-When all the side doors and back door are unlocked simultaneously using a wireless remote control transmitter, the interior lights and ignition switch light will come on and remain on for about 15 seconds before fading out.
-(For further information, see "Interior lights" on page 100 and "Ignition switch light" on page 102 in Section 1-5.)
+When the "UNLOCK" switch is pressed, the interior light comes on.
+The light remains on for about 15 seconds unless any door is opened and closed.
+(For further information, see "Interior/instrument panel light control" on page 95 in Section 1-5.)

 You have 30 seconds to open a door after using the wireless remote unlock feature.
-If a door is not opened by then, all the side doors and back door will be automatically locked again.
+If a door is not opened by then, all the doors will be automatically locked again.